 All your basic information about the Rose City Rollers.
 Click the topic to read more.
-Lots more resources are available at bouts to help explain the game, including talking to our skaters who are happy to answer your questions–look for the “Ask Me About Derby” girls at the next bout!
+Lots more resources are available at bouts to help explain the game, including talking to our skaters who are happy to answer your questions–look for someone wearing an “Ask Me About Derby” shirt at the next bout!

 - What are the teams?

 - What other teams do the Rose City Rollers play?

 - Where can I go see a game?

 - How is modern-day roller derby different than when it started?

 - How is the game played?
 Are there rules?

 Rose City Rollers is a league that consists of 4 home teams, an internationally-ranked travel team, 2 junior derby programs, a developmental Fresh Meat program and a recreational program.
 Home teams include the Break Neck Betties, Guns N Rollers, Heartless Heathers and the High Rollers.
 Our travel team is made up of all stars from the home teams: the Wheels of Justice.
 Our junior programs are Rosebuds and Rose Petals.
 Our developmental program for aspiring competitive team skaters is Fresh Meat, and our recreational adult roller derby program is Wreckers.

 Home teams play head-to-head with other home teams.
 The Wheels of Justice are 2-time world champions and compete in the Women’s Flat Track Derby Association (WFTDA), taking on the best teams from around the world.
 Fresh Meat play at least twice a year and Wreckers play three times per year, usually against local or regional teams.
 Once in a while, we’ll throw in a few surprises to keep our fans on their toes.